 • Coal-fired power is the leading source of mercury emissions in North America, which are dangerous to people, fish and wildlife.
 Fish may have thousands of times more mercury in their systems than is found in the surrounding water due to bioaccumulation.
 Wildlife species that rely on fish, such as eagles and osprey, also have high levels of mercury.
 Mercury is known to affect learning ability and neuro-development in children.

 • Burning coal also produces large quantities of sulphur dioxide, nitrogen oxides and particulate matter.
-The Canadian federal government recently declared particulate matter to be a toxic substance because it can cause breathing and respiratory problems, irritation, inflammation, damage to the lungs, and premature death.
+The Canadian federal government has declared particulate matter to be a toxic substance because it can cause breathing and respiratory problems, irritation, inflammation, damage to the lungs, and premature death.

 • Sulphur dioxide in the air can also form into sulphuric acid and mix with rain or snow, creating acid rain.
 Acid rain can have drastic ecological impacts on lakes by changing the water's acidity, making the lakes uninhabitable for fish, plants and animals.

 • Concerns about air pollution have prompted the Ontario government to commit to phasing out coal-fired electricity plants by 2014.